 It is primarily why you need to take breakfast.
 This early morning meal provides you with the energy or fuel you need to go about your daily activities (4).
 However, the foods you eat are also as important as having this meal.

 Although you can have donuts and pastries, they do not rank among healthy breakfast options.
 It would help if you consumed healthy and nutritious meals to leave you energetic and full throughout the day.
-The best healthy breakfast foods include oatmeal, eggs, flaxseeds, coffee, Greek yogurt, nuts and nut butter, tea, berries, and bananas (5).
+The best healthy breakfast foods include whole grain cereals, eggs, flaxseeds, coffee, Greek yogurt, nuts and nut butter, tea, berries, and other fruits (5).